City of Shelton Comprehensive Plan

 Questions regarding this information should be directed to Jason Dose, Senior Planner, at 360-432-5102 or email@example.com .

-Comprehensive Plan Update and UGA Expansion Final Environmental Impact Statement (FEIS) - August 2017.
+Comprehensive Plan Update and UGA Expansion Final Environmental Impact Statement (FEIS) - Posted August 2017.
+(The Draft EIS can be accessed below in the February Drafts section of this page)

 Final Environmental Impact Statement (FEIS)